docker/docs/docs/service_architecture.md

   timestamps or snapshots.

-- **Key Compromise** - If the Notary signer uses a database as its backend, an attacker can exfiltrate all the private material.
+- **Key Compromise** - If the Notary signer uses a database as its backend, an attacker can exfiltrate all the (timestamp and snapshot) private material.
   Note that the capabilities of an attacker are the same as of a Notary server compromise in terms of signing arbitrary metadata, with the important detail that in this particular case key rotations will be necessary to recover from the attack.

 ### Notary client keys and credentials compromise

-The security of keys held and administered by users depend measures taken by the users.
+The security of keys held and administered by users depends on measures taken by the users.
 If the Notary Client CLI was used to create them, then they are password protected and the Notary CLI does not provide options to export them in plaintext.